Advance-deposit wagering: United States

 Illinois was the first state to offer ADW and has allowed its adult residents to participate in ADW since 1999 under the Illinois Horse Racing Act of 1975; Illinois receives a cut of ADW revenues.
 Shortly thereafter, Connecticut, Maryland, New York, Oklahoma, and Pennsylvania allowed the practice as well.
-By 2011, 28 states expressly allowed advance-deposit wagering, with 13 remaining in a bit of a "grey area" as the practice isn't explicitly prohibited by state law.
+By 2011, 28 states expressly allowed advance-deposit wagering, with 13 remaining in a legal "grey area" because the practice was not explicitly prohibited by state law.